helloail/DicodingIosExpert/README.md

 - Data.
 Contains the Repositories.
 The Repository is what we need to communicate with ReST API or local persistent data (Realm).
 And The Data layer depends only on the Domain Layer.
 I was modified the example to match my coding style.

-on the data layer i, use architechture like this
+on the data layer i use architechture like this

 <img src="https://github.com/helloail/DicodingIosExpert/blob/main/ScreenShoot/7.png">